atemur/DataCase/README.md

 This project is a data analytics and visualization tool developed using **Python** and **Streamlit**, focused on retrieving and visualizing electricity market data from the **EPİAŞ Transparency Platform API**.

-It allows users to select energy organizations and view data such as:
+It allows users to select energy organizations and view data.